pvsmagsumn

 Abstract

-Sum all magnitudes of the bins in a pv signal
+Sum the magnitudes of the n loudest bins

 Description